rajeshgoyalg/azure-aks-terraform/README.md

-# 🚀 AKS Cluster Setup with Terraform & Microservices Deployment via Docker & Kubernetes
+# 🚀 Azure AKS Cluster Setup with Terraform & Microservices Deployment via Docker & Kubernetes

 This guide walks you through the complete process of provisioning an Azure Kubernetes Service (AKS) cluster using Terraform, configuring access via `kubectl`, and deploying microservices with Kubernetes manifests.
 Docker images are assumed to be pre-pushed to Docker Hub.